TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/32 - Jonah/Jonah 1/Jonah 1.17.md

 ---

-And Jehovah prepared a great fish to swallow up Jonah; and Jonah was in the belly of the fish three days and three nights.
+Yahweh prepared a great fish to swallow up Jonah, and Jonah was in the belly of the fish three days and three nights.